-Because a quotation for everything saves original thinking for cognitive misers, here is some.
+Because a quotation for everything saves original thinking for cognitive misers, here are some.
 Five, to be exact.

 - “Those who profess to favor freedom, and yet deprecate agitation, are men who want crops without plowing up the ground.
 They want rain without thunder and lightning.”